k-ish0212/amazon-buy-automation/README.md

 Recommended to be run on Linux or Max.
 Would be a good script to run on a raspberry pi or server

+To do:
+---
+  * Make the Buy Now click and the Place Order click loop until they're successful - difficult to test
+  * I hit CAPTCHA's earlier today, and increased the limit manually for now (still testing), have not committed to repo

 Notes of caution:
 ---